kawing-ho/kawing-ho.github.io/_posts/2019-03-19-bsides-canberra-2019.md

 <br/>
 - **Attacking JWT** [[notes]](/assets/notes/attack_jwt)
     - I learnt lots of new techniques from this talk, mainly:
-        - When reencoding a tampered JWT remember to use <u>url-safe</u> base64!
+        - When re-encoding a tampered JWT remember to use <u>url-safe</u> base64!
         - Spoofing the signature in the event that no strict checking is done
         - Setting the algorithm field to _None_
         - Spoofing algo field to be `RSA` but actually sending `HMAC`-signed JWT